Phalacrocorax-gaimardi/pvmicrosimr/README.md

 A dataset derived from the half-hourly CER smart-meter trial demand data are contained in *cer_systems*.

+*cer_systems* provides annual demand, imported and exported energy for 155 households as a function of solar pv installed on roof 1 and roof 2 of a compound roof for 4 orientations (South-North, SW-NE, SE-NW, East-West).
+This currently uses a single solar irradiance dataset from Birr Co.
+Offaly.
+The roof pitch assumed is 30$\degree$.

 ## Model Details

 Agents consists of 759 non-apartment own-occupiers.
 The model start year